Shelby County v. Holder: Background

 Congress enacted the Voting Rights Act of 1965 to address entrenched racial discrimination in voting, "an insidious and pervasive evil which had been perpetuated in certain parts of our country through unremitting and ingenious defiance of the Constitution".
-Section 5 of the Act contains a "preclearance" requirement that requires certain states and local governments to obtain a determination by the United States Attorney General or a three-judge panel of the United States District Court for the District of Columbia that changes to their voting laws or practices do not "deny or abridge the right to vote on account of race, color, or membership in a language minority group" before those changes may be enforced.
-Section 4(b) contains the coverage formula that determines which states and local governments are subject to preclearance under Section 5.
-The formula covers jurisdictions that, as of November 1964, November 1968, or November 1972, maintained a prohibited "test or device" as a condition of registering to vote or voting and had a voting-age population of which less than 50 percent either were registered to vote or actually voted in that year's presidential election.
-Section 4(a) allows covered jurisdictions that have made sufficient progress in ending discriminatory voting practices to "bail out" of the preclearance requirement.
+Section 5 of the Act requires certain states and local governments to obtain federal approval, or "preclearance", before changing voting laws or practices, to ensure the proposed changes do not "deny or abridge the right to vote on account of race, color, or membership in a language minority group".
+A preclearance determination must be issued by either the United States Attorney General or a panel of three judges serving on the United States District Court for the District of Columbia.
+Section 4(b) specifies the "coverage formula", or criteria, used to determine which states and local jurisdictions are subject to preclearance under Section 5.
+A jurisdiction is covered if a prohibited "test or device" was a requirement for voting or registering to vote as of November 1964, 1968, or 1972, and less than half of the eligible voting population was registered to vote or had voted in that year's election.
+Section 4(a) allows covered jurisdictions to "bail out" of the preclearance requirement if they made sufficient progress in ending discriminatory voting practices.

 The Supreme Court upheld the preclearance requirement and coverage formula as constitutional enforcement legislation under Section 2 of the Fifteenth Amendment in South Carolina v.
 Katzenbach (1966).
 The preclearance requirement initially was set to expire five years after enactment, but amendments to the Act in 1970, 1975, and 1982 reauthorized Section 5; the 1970 and 1975 amendments also updated the coverage formula.
 The Supreme Court upheld these reauthorizations as constitutional in Georgia v.
 United States (1973), City of Rome v.
 United States (1980), and Lopez v.
 Monterey County (1999).
 In 2006, Congress reauthorized Section 5 for an additional 25 years, but did not change the coverage formula from the 1975 version.

 Shortly after the 2006 reauthorization, a Texas utility district sought to bail out from Section 5 preclearance and, in the alternative, challenged the constitutionality of Section 5.
 The Supreme Court ruled unanimously in Northwest Austin Municipal Utility District No. 1 v.
 Holder that government entities that did not register voters, such as the utility district, had the right to file suit to bail out of coverage.
 Because this decision resolved the issue, the Court invoked constitutional avoidance and declined to address the constitutionality of Section 5.
-Judge Clarence Thomas dissented from this portion of the opinion and would have declared Section 5 unconstitutional.
+Justice Clarence Thomas dissented from this portion of the opinion and would have declared Section 5 unconstitutional.